 The vehicle meets all of the specialty vehicle criteria described above in section 2449.1(b)(2)(B).

-There is no highest level VDECS available for the vehicle’s engine as of 10 months prior to the compliance date (i.e., there is no Level 2 or 3 VDECS, or there is no Level 2 or 3 VDECS which can be used without impairing the safe operation of the vehicle as demonstrated per section 2449(e)(8)).

 The vehicle’s engine is equipped with an original equipment manufacturer diesel particulate filter that came new with the vehicle, or the vehicle has a Tier 4 interim or Tier 4 final engine.

-The vehicle’s engine has already been retrofitted with a Level 2 or 3 VDECS that was the highest level PM VDECS available at time of installation.
-An engine with a Level 2 VDECS that was not the highest level VDECS at time of installation does not qualify for this exemption.
+The vehicle’s engine has already been retrofitted with a Level 2 or 3 VDECS that was the highest level PM VDECS available at the time of installation.
+An engine with a Level 2 VDECS that was not the highest level VDECS at the time of installation does not qualify for this exemption.

 Order of BACT Requirements – All Tier 0 and Tier 1 engines in a fleet, except those in vehicles that qualify for an exemption from the BACT requirements, must be turned over before the turnover of any other higher tier engines may be counted toward the BACT requirements in section 2449.1(b)(1) or toward accumulating carryover BACT credit.
 A fleet may, however, receive carryover BACT credit per section 2449.1(b)(10) and 2449.1(b)(15) for a VDECS installed on an engine, regardless of the engine’s tier.